Auburn, New South Wales: Auburn council

 The formal Auburn Local Government Area was formed in 1948, when Auburn and Lidcombe Councils merged into Auburn Municipal Council.
 In 2006 it became the City of Auburn which in 2016 was split between other local government areas.

-20th century and immigration
+20th to 21st century and immigration

-In the late 20th century, Auburn became a popular point of settlement for successive waves of immigrants.
-In the post-World War II era, immigrants from the Ukraine, Russia, Italy and Greece settled in Auburn, who were succeeded in the 1960s by immigrants from Turkey and Vietnam.
-More recently, a large number of immigrants have settled in Auburn from China and Afghanistan.
+In the late 20th and early 21st centuries, Auburn became a popular point of settlement for successive waves of immigrants.
+In the post-World War II era, immigrants from Ukraine, Russia, Italy and Greece settled in Auburn, who were succeeded in the 1960s by immigrants from Turkey and Vietnam.
+More recently, in the early of 21st century, a large number of immigrants have settled in Auburn from Bosnia, China, South Korea, Nepal, Iran, Lebanon and Afghanistan.
 The history of immigrant settlement in Auburn has resulted in a suburb which is noted for its multicultural environment.